Avalon Advanced Materials: East Kemptville Tin Project

 The East Kemptville Tin Project is located approximately 45 km northeast of Yarmouth, Nova Scotia in the vicinity of the former East Kemptville Tin Mine.
 In May 2014, Avalon entered into an agreement with the surface rights holder to secure access to lands held under the Special Licence for a limited drilling program, to confirm historic estimates of tin-copper-zinc resources remaining in the ground after production ceased at the East Kemptville mine in 1992, and bring them into compliance with NI 43–101 for reporting purposes.
 In July 2018, Avalon announced the completion of a positive Preliminary Economic Assessment on the project.
 The company's re-development model, as presently conceived, is an environmental remediation project that will be financed through the sale of tin concentrates recovered in large part from previously-mined mineralized material on the site.

 Corporate sustainability

-Avalon has made social responsibility, health and safety and environmental stewardship its cornerstones of development.
 In 2011, Avalon produced its first full corporate sustainability report, entitled Journey to a Sustainable Future, prepared within the framework of the GRI version G3.1.
 A 2020 Sustainability Report was released in November 2020.